adameshel/draw_cmls_on_folium_map/README.md

 # draw_cmls_on_folium_map
-First, `Draw_cml_map` is a `folium.Map` object, and therefore can be added all `folium` features to.
+First, `Draw_cml_map` is a `folium.Map` object, and therefore all regular `folium` features can be added to.

+# Description
 Visualize CML locations and raw-data on a map.
-The script reads a csv metadata file, and additional raw-data files (optional) and creates and html file.
+The script reads a csv metadata file and creates and html file of all the links on a 2D map.
 Generally, the metadata file must include the following column names:
 `link id, rx site latitude, tx site latitude, rx site longitude, tx site longitude`.
 The names `carrier` and `hop_id` are optional and will be assigned with `'unknown carrier'` and `not provided` if they do not exist, respectively.
+Availability of rawdata timeseries can also be visualized in the popups.

 In the Class `Draw_cml_map` you can can also:
 * Determine domain boundaries